 Update: Due to the federal government shutdown, the 2013 Fall Fish Festival has been canceled.
 Be sure to thank your representatives in Congress for making this possible.

-About the Kokanee Salmon Festival at Taylor Creek Visitor Center
+About the Fall Fish Festival at Taylor Creek Visitor Center

-The Kokanee Salmon Festival is an annual event usually held during the first weekend in October.
-The 2012 Festival is Saturday and Sunday, October 6 and 7.
+The Fall Fish Festival is an annual event usually held during the first weekend in October.
+The 2013 Festival is Saturday and Sunday, October 5 and 6.
 Both days of this free family event at Lake Tahoe's Taylor Creek Visitor Center are full of activities to help you learn about the Lake Tahoe environment and have fun doing it.
-Sammy Salmon, the festival mascot, will be there to greet the kids.
-You'll be able to learn about Taylor Creek from naturalists, visit informational booths, walk along the creek to observe the salmon, and visit the Stream Profile Chamber to see the underwater environment of Taylor Creek and watch the salmon migration.
+Lulu the Lahontan Cutthroat Trout and Sandy and Rocky Salmon will be there to greet the kids.
+You'll be able to learn about Taylor Creek from naturalists, visit informational booths, walk along the creek to observe the salmon, and visit the Stream Profile Chamber to see the underwater environment of Taylor Creek, watch the salmon migration, and observe other fish.
 Here are some of the activities that will be going on...

 - Rainbow Trail half-mile loop to view spawning Kokanee salmon in Taylor Creek.

-- Stream Profile Chamber on the Rainbow Trail - underwater view of salmon in Taylor Creek.
+- Stream Profile Chamber on the Rainbow Trail - underwater view of salmon and other fish in Taylor Creek.

-- Fish painting and other activities specifically for children.
+- Fish painting and a treasure hunt specifically for children.